Thomas-stac/Titanic-data-analysis/README.md

-# Titanic Data Analysis & Classification
+# Titanic data analysis & classification

-## 📋 Brief Description and Context
+## 📋 Brief description and context

 This project was undertaken as part of a data science assignment to analyze and classify Titanic passenger survival data.
 The goal was twofold:
 1. Perform exploratory data analysis (EDA) to identify patterns and trends.